geopm/geopm/examples/README.md

 instrumentation along with instructions for downloading the benchmark and applying the patch.

-fft
----
-The NAS-FFT benchmark is a Fortran implementation of a distributed Fast Fourier Transform algorithm.
-The fft directory contains an optimized version of the NAS-FFT benchmark that includes modifications for GEOPM instrumentation.

 hacc
 ----
 The HACC benchmark calculates the N-body gravitational problem as is